-Except as noted above, connections should be made with minimum wire size of 14 AWG.
+Be sure to check the model and style number of a relay before connecting and energizing the relay.
+Incorrect wiring may result in damage to the relay.
+Except where noted, connections should be made with wire no smaller than 14 AWG.

 The following illustrations provide information on relay connections.